How to Create a Gantt Chart in PowerPoint (+ Better Alternatives)

 - Adjust the horizontal axis to match your project timeline

-The whole process takes 15-20 minutes for a simple project.
+The whole process takes 15-20 minutes for a simple project with 5-10 tasks.
 For 20+ tasks, expect closer to 45 minutes of formatting.
+And every time a date shifts, you repeat parts of steps 1-5.

 Method 2: SmartArt timeline